-So with all these disadvantages to using polyester casting resin, why should you consider it?
+So with all these disadvantages to using polyester casting resin, why would you ever use it?

 Polyester resin castings cure very hard.
 They cure hard enough that you can use a buffing wheel and compound to polish polyester resin castings.
-That means you do not have to recoat with another layer of resin or a gloss spray to get a shiny surface.
-A few seconds on a buffing wheel is all it takes to get a bright, shiny finish.
-That being said, however, if a polyester casting is dropped on a hard surface, it is likely to break.
+You don’t have to recoat with another layer of resin or a gloss spray to get a shiny surface.
+A few seconds on a buffing wheel is all it takes to get a bright, glossy finish.
+But, if you drop a polyester casting on a hard surface, it will probably break.

 Polyester resin isn’t affected by humidity.
 It cures well, even in the hot and humid summers of Florida.

 Confused by all the resin information out there?